Mesh Wallet

 Get UTXOs

-Return a list of all UTXOs (unspent transaction outputs) controlled by the wallet.
-For example:
+This API retrieves a list of all UTXOs (unspent transaction outputs) controlled by the wallet.
+UTXOs are essential for constructing transactions and managing wallet balances.

 This API accepts the addressType parameter, where you can specify the type of address you want to get.
 The available options are: